Scheduling with two non-unit task lengths is NP-complete: Discussion

-We proved NP-completeness of the decision version of~$1|r_i|L_{\max}$ with integer release times and deadlines if the set of task lengths is restricted to two non-unit integer task lengths, thereby proving that the case~$\{1,p\}$ is the maximally theoretically solvable case.
+Proving NP-completeness of the two job lengths problem turned out to be much more complex than for the unrestricted problem where we can simply reduce from 3-Partition.
+Since the reduction proof in this paper is valid and polynomial for constant length $p > q > 1$, it shows that the non-preemptive job scheduling problem with release times and deadlines and such job lengths $p$ and $q$ is \emph{strongly} NP-complete.
+A direct consequence of our result is that the case~$\{1,p\}$ is the maximally theoretically solvable case.

+Our result contradicts the existence of a pseudo-polynomial algorithm for the case $\{q,2q\}$ as described by \cite{DBLP:journals/anor/Vakhania04}.
+One might think that when the long job length is a multiple of the short one, the problem can be translated to the~$\{1,p\}$ problem, but this is not possible.
+Intuitively, with two non-unit job lengths we are able to force the schedule to contain idle time between the execution intervals of two consecutive jobs, while for $\{1,p\}$ unit length jobs can always be inserted into idle intervals of unit length.

 Another way to think about the~$\{1,p\}$ problem is that the unit length jobs are actually preemptive jobs: the linear programming formulation of~\cite{DBLP:conf/esa/Sgall12} only works because the long jobs never need to preempt the unit length jobs.
-Therefore, we can consider a generalized problem with both preemptive and non-preemptive tasks and arbitrary fractional release times and deadlines.
-In terms of this problem, our result can be stated as follows: with respect to the set of task lengths, the only solvable case is the one in which \emph{the non-preemptive tasks all have the same length}.
+Therefore, we can consider a generalized problem with both preemptive and non-preemptive jobs and arbitrary fractional release times and deadlines.
+In terms of this problem, our result can be stated as follows: with respect to the set of job lengths, the only solvable case is the one in which the non-preemptive jobs all have the same length.